Vojvodina

 The old house of Vojvodina was built from materials found in the surroundings – soil, wood, straw, reed, and used to be organized in favor of peasants needs who lived there.
 The first overground houses in Vojvodina were constructed from soil with a single unit, without windows.
 After arrival of the Habsburg Monarchy in the 18th century there were applied rules and regulations on building of villages, creation of streets and appearance of houses, which was called the “ušoravanje naselja” /formation of settlements/.
 That is how the houses of Vojvodina emerged, called ‘dužne kuće’ /longitute houses/.
 The main features of this type of the Vojvodina houses are the rectangular plots on which houses were erected along the streets.
 Similar to organization of yards, developed house space itself was also characterized by an elongated rectangle with three-partial organization of the inner space and featuring the narrower facade turned towards the street.

-The history records colonization from Bukovina in 1833 of some 400 families of the Hungarian ethnic group – Sekely people into the villages in Vojvodina of the south Banat area – Vojlovica, Skorenovac and Ivanovo.
+The history records in 1833 colonization from Bukovina of some 400 families of the Hungarian ethnic group – Sekely people into the villages in Vojvodina of the south Banat area – Vojlovica, Skorenovac and Ivanovo villages.
 Sekelyi population of Vojvodina preserved and maintain their customs, culture, heritage, traditions, creativity….

 During the history there was the Serbian Voivodship – Dutchy and later the Dutchy of Serbia and the Timis Banat.
-In 1918 the areas of Srem, Baranya, Bačka and were unified with the Serbian mainstream entity of Kingdom of Serbia, by the decision of the Great Assembly of the Serbs, the Bunyevci people – catholic Serbs, the Sokci people – catholic Rascians/Rašani/Srbs and other national minorities, held in Novi Sad on 25 November 1918.
+In 1918 the areas of Srem, Baranya, Bačka and were unified with the Serbian mainstream entity of Kingdom of Serbia, by the decision of the Great Assembly of the Serbs, the Bunyevci people – Catholic Serbs, the Sokci people – Catholic Rascians/Rašani/Serbs and other national minorities, held in Novi Sad on 25 November 1918.
 On the day before, the 24th November 1918 the Assembly in Ruma decided that Srem district should join the Kingdom of Serbia, to its foundation concept which promotes national culture.
-The seat of the Matica srpska institution is since 1864 located in Novi Sad.
+The headquarters of the Matica srpska Cultural Institution is located in Novi Sad since 1864.

 Due to its vast fertile land, Vojvodina has long been called the “granary of Europe”, and because of its multinational population, the “little Europe”.
 Its administrative capital, town of Novi Sad, is the center of cultural activity in the region, and was poetically referred to as the “Serbian Athens”.